 The Hispanic Dental Association is continually working to develop programs that build camaraderie and collegiality for its membership and introduce programs that create awareness and promote oral health for the Hispanic community.
-Beginning in 2011 – specifically the week of February 9th – we are proposing that all members actively promote and celebrate in some way el “Dia del Dentista” a day that has been traditionally been celebrated for many years in Latin American countries as the official “Day of the Dentist.”
+We are proposing that all members actively promote and celebrate in some way el “Dia del Dentista” a day that has been traditionally been celebrated for many years in Latin American countries as the official “Day of the Dentist.”

 Many of you may know the history behind Dia del Dentista but for those of you who are not familiar, the following information may be helpful in creating significant relevance for the day.
 In the Catholic religion, the Feast Day of the Patron Saint – Saint Apollonia is February 9th.
 Apollonia was a young, virtuous woman of Christian faith during the reign of Emperor Philip.
 However, under Philip’s reign, Christians were persecuted.
 At the hands of persecutors, poor Apollonia was tortured including having all of her teeth violently pulled out or shattered.
 She was threatened with fire if she did not renounce her Faith.
 Apollonia chose to jump into the flames and died a martyr in the year of 249.
 Saint Apollonia is considered the Patron Saint of dentistry and for those suffering with toothaches.

 (Source: Catholic Online www.catholic.org/saints and Wikipedia http://en.wikipedia.org/wiki/Saint_Apollonia ).